Skip to main content

 • Garlic Aioli

-Now, here are ways you can pair your Baja Fish Tacos for a restaurant experience right from home!
+Now, here are ways you can pair your tacos for a restaurant experience right from home!

 You can also enjoy with some fries!
 Since you’re already frying, you could prepare some Restaurant-Style Deep Fried French Fries.
 For a lighter spin, try Air Fryer Sweet Potato Fries.
 If you’re looking for some vegetables to go with the tacos, I recommend Garlic-Butter Sautéed Broccoli or an Arugula Goat’s Cheese Salad.